medusajs/medusa/docs/content/features-and-guides/regions-and-currencies/regions.md

 In this document, you’ll learn about the Region entity and its architecture.

+## Introduction

+Regions represent at least one country on your Medusa server.
+They're used to define different business logic and configurations for a set of countries.

+For example, you can enable one payment provider for region A, and a different payment provider for region B. Customers can then use the payment provider enabled in their region.

+This applies to other relations and entities in your store such as different currencies, fulfillment providers, and tax providers.

+---

 ## Region Configurations

 The following configurations can be set for each region: